 Is Chase Premier Plus Checking Right for You?

 Chase Premier Plus Checking is best suited for people who like the idea of having multiple accounts with one bank and have the money or the mortgage relationship to be able to waive the account’s monthly fee.
-It’s especially worth considering if you’re already in the market for a new checking account and want to take advantage of its sign-up bonus.
+It’s especially worth considering if you’re already in the market for a new checking account and want to take advantage of Chase’s robust set of financial products and extensive network of ATMs and brick-and-mortar branches.
 Even if you miss the current promotion, Chase does them often.

 As with any financial product, though, take some time to shop around and compare Chase Premier Plus Checking with other options.
 Consider your banking needs and eligibility for fee waivers to find the best fit for you.